-Yara and technology company Kongsberg teamed up in 2017 with the ambition to build the world's first autonomous and zero-emission container vessel.
-Replacing 40,000 truck journeys a year, Yara Birkeland will reduce NOx and CO2 emissions and improve road safety in a densely populated urban area in Norway.
+Yara and technology company KONGSBERG teamed up with the ambition to build the world's first autonomous and zero-emission container vessel.

 Depth 12 m